-Join Deke McClelland for an in-depth discussion in this video Using adjustment layers, part of Up and Running with Photoshop for Photography.
+Join Deke McClelland for an in-depth discussion in this video Using adjustment layers, part of Learning Photoshop for Photography.

 In this exercise, I'm going to replay those exact same adjustments I applied in the previous exercise.
 However, I'm going to do so using what are known as adjustment layers and you'll see how they provide us with greater flexibility.
 Now assuming you're working with the PHOTOGRAPHY workspace, and if you want to confirm that, you can go ahead and drag this double-vertical line item here inside the Applications bar over to the left in order to expand your workspace list.
 And you'll see that PHOTOGRAPHY is active for me.

 Assuming that that's the case, your ADJUSTMENTS panel will be sandwiched between HISTOGRAM and LAYERS.
 Now in my case as I was saying, I don't have enough room for all these panels on screen.
 So I'm going to double-click to the right of the word INFO in order to collapse the HISTOGRAM panel.
 Then I'm going to double-click to the right of the word ADJUSTMENTS in order to expand it.
 Adjustment layers are color adjustments, the same commands that were offered in the Image Adjustment submenu.
 However, they're available as independent layers, which mean that they don't permanently affect the colors of the pixels in the image and we can go back and change our minds anytime we like.